department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-POA/research-design/usability-testing/view-rep-convo-guide.md

     - Do they look under myVA?

-## Second Task: Find current representative’s contact information - 5 minutes
+## Second Task: Contact current representative - 5-10 minutes

-- Okay now we’re going to move to our prototype. `If using staging, add log in here.
+- Okay now we’re going to move to our prototype.
+- `If using staging, add link and log in here.
 If prototype, add prototype link.`

-- Continuing our earlier task, imagine some time has gone by and now you have already appointed a representative, but you need to find their phone number.
+- Continuing our earlier task, imagine some time has gone by and now you have already appointed a representative, but you need to contact your representative.
 - You’ve come to this page, what do you do now?
+- Follow up questions:
+    - Is there another way you would expect to be able to contact your representative?
+    - What contact information do you expect to be available?
+    - Where would you go if you needed more information?

 ### Things to watch for:

 - `start page tbd`
 - Does the user correctly identify their current representative?
+- How would the user contact their representative?
+- Does the user expect an email address?
+- Does the user feel they have sufficent information to move forward?

-## Third Task: Change representative - 5 minutes
+## Third Task: Change representative - <5 minutes

 - Okay, great.
 Let’s move on to our next task.

 - Some more time has gone by and now you want to change your representative.

 - What do you do now?
+- `If testing View functionality only` Follow up questions:
+    - We are not going to log into eBenefits right now, but what would you expect to see when you click that link?
+    - How would you know who you wanted to appoint?
+    - Where would you expect to find their contact information?

 ### Things to watch for:

 - Does the user find the link to [eBenefits OR Search Rep]?
+- Does the user expect to be able to search for a rep or that they would already know what the contact information would be for the new rep?

 `If testing View functionality only, end here.
 If testing combined functionality, add search and appoint tasks`

-## Post-Task Interview - 5 minutes
+## Post-Task Interview - <5 minutes

 - TBD based on test scope